Although in most cases, planning permission is not required for garden studios, you do need to follow the rules which we explain below;

 Do I need Building regulations?

 The electrical work and any plumbing DO have to comply with the current Building Regulations, no matter what size.
-Only a qualiﬁed electrician can install your electrical system, but don’t worry we can help with this.
+Only a qualiﬁed electrician can install your electrical system, but don’t worry all our tradesmen are fully qualified.

 On our planning permission page, we look at the Permitted Development rules in relation to garden studios, answering many of the questions that you may have.
 The planning office at your local council is very helpful and you will find they are more than happy to provide you with free advice.

-At Heritage Garden Studios, we have already encountered many of the issues in relation to planning and building regulations, so please get in touch if you need to chat through your planning concerns.
+At Heritage Garden Studios, we have already encountered many issues in relation to planning and building regulations, so please get in touch if you need to chat through your planning concerns.